 - The number of deaths and injuries, if available.

 - The types of incidents in the sector (to compensate for the possible lack of transparency by the company).

-2. There needs to be enough data available (how many people were affected, number of incidences, severity, etc.).
+2. There must be enough data available (how many people were affected, number of incidences, severity, etc.).
 Make sure that these figures are significant.
-The injury rate (i.e., LTIFR and TRIFR ) is not enough to determine the impact as it does not help to show what is really going on, such as the gravity of the injuries or illnesses.
+The injury rate (i.e., LTIFR and TRIFR ) is not enough to determine the impact as it does not help to show what is going on, such as the gravity of the injuries or illnesses.
 Compared to the industry average, these metrics can be mentioned to help show a comparison but should only be secondary to the analysis.

 The core analysis should include the following:

 - The number of deaths and injuries in one year for the company being investigated.
 We measure absolute impact, and therefore, the analysis needs to use metrics available to disclose absolute values.
 In other words, 300 serious injuries will speak much more to our readers than a TRIR of 0.32.

 - How many injuries per week in 1 year, i.e., calculation: if there are 52 weeks in a year and 25 incidents happened, then that means someone is injured every 2.08 weeks (52/25) or 0.48 injuries occurred every week (25/52).
 Or, if the company employs 2,282 people, and 25 incidents happened, then (25/2,282) 0.01 accidents happened that year for every employee.

 - Establish whether the company has a poor track record to show the evolution and persistence

 - Whether there are measures in place to ensure the health and safety of its employees.

 - A competitor analysis shows how a similar company in the same industry performs and has a poor track record if need be.
 Here is the only time LTIR and TRIR can be used, as it should only be a measure of comparison to the industry it is in.